 Are there any urgent political issues or problems in your region?

-In your opinion, what has developed well in the last 5 years – and what has not?
+In your opinion, what has developed well in the last 5 years—and what has not?

 The local arts and crafts community on Bornholm is alive and stronger than ever.
 The island has the highest number of arts and crafts people per square meter in Denmark.
 In 2017 Bornholm was awarded with the prestigeous title of World Craft Region, being the first place in Europe and the first island in the world to achieve this honour.
 We have a section of The Royal Danish Academy’s Design School in Nexø, offering an internationally oriented education in glass and ceramics.
 Each year we see graduates choosing to stay on the island to build up their new studios and benefit from the creative hub here.
 However, the local economy is not well at the moment.

-Do you know a hidden gem when it comes to local manufacturers – whether it’s arts and crafts, sustainable products or food?
+Do you know a hidden gem when it comes to local manufacturers—whether it’s arts and crafts, sustainable products or food?

 The museum Hjorths Factory in Rønne is a very interesting place to visit.
 You can see the very well preserved old ceramics factory, still in function as a living museum.
 Very good exhibitions and a museum shop selling what is produced in the factory.
 Grønbechs Gaard – Bornholms Center for Kunsthåndværk is another place to go to see and buy local art works.
 Always 7 different exhibitions to see.
 Foods Bornholm is a very good initiative, taken by 15 farmers, wanting to make reseach in and produce 100% plant-based protein crops, such as chick peas, lentils, amaranth, quinoa, Ingrid peas etc. Such initiative should be supported.
 There are so many that I could mention.
 You could check our Arts and Crafts Guide for the small art and crafts studios and shops.
 We also have lots of small businesses producing foods of some kind.
+We have lots of small businesses producing foods of some kind, some of which are mentioned further down.

 © Hjorths Fabrik